1. Home

 Beauty & The Board

 Eat pretty with Beauty & The Board.
 Since 2018, Elle Mawardi has been hand making the best grazing boards in Fort Lauderdale, Florida.
 Each of Beauty & The Board’s clever and creative charcuterie boards begins with a foundation of sustainable birchwood.
-Then, each board is arranged with ingredients like:
+Then, each board is arranged with ingredients like like artisanal cheese, candy, charcuterie, fresh produce, and snacks.

 CheeseBoarder